Xanthine phosphoribosyltransferase

-Thus, the two substrates of this enzyme are XMP and diphosphate, whereas its two products are 5-phospho-alpha-D-ribose 1-diphosphate and xanthine.
+The two substrates of this enzyme characterised from Lactobacillus casei are xanthosine monophosphate and pyrophosphate (PP_{i}).
+Its products are phosphoribosyl pyrophosphate and xanthine.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is XMP:diphosphate 5-phospho-alpha-D-ribosyltransferase.
 Other names in common use include Xan phosphoribosyltransferase, xanthosine 5'-phosphate pyrophosphorylase, xanthylate pyrophosphorylase, xanthylic pyrophosphorylase, XMP pyrophosphorylase, 5-phospho-alpha-D-ribose-1-diphosphate:xanthine, phospho-D-ribosyltransferase, 9-(5-phospho-beta-D-ribosyl)xanthine:diphosphate, and 5-phospho-alpha-D-ribosyltransferase.
-This enzyme participates in purine metabolism.